The kids are going to love this super fun recipe for Halloween. Try these Jack-O-Lantern Chocolate Covered Oreos for a fun treat!

 - 10-20 yellow candy melts

-- M&M candies, separated so you just have green M&Ms
+- 12 M&M candies separated so you just have green M&Ms

-- Lift the cookie out of the candy melts and tap the excess, on the side of the bowl and place onto the prepared surface.
+Lift the oreo cookie out of the candy melts and tap the excess, on the side of the bowl and place onto the prepared surface.

 Add a green candy at the top of the oreo for the stem.
 Repeat until you have the desired number of oreos.